dockstore/dockstore/_docs/faceted-search.md

 ![Basic Search](/assets/images/docs/search-basic.png)

 ### Advanced search
 Advanced search is useful when you want to filter based on words or phrases.
 It extends basic search by allowing for advanced queries.
-You can access advanced search using the `open advanced search` button shown in the image above.
+You can access advanced search using the "Open Advanced Search" button shown in the image above.
 The advanced search can be applied to either files or descriptions.
 ![Advanced Search](/assets/images/docs/adv-search.png)

 ### Facets